oscar-system/Oscar.jl/docs/src/CommutativeAlgebra/groebner_bases.md

 If $>$ is global, that is, $K[x] = K[x]_>$, then we use the word *Gröbner basis* instead of standard basis.
 We call a Gröbner basis $G = \{g_1,\dots, g_r\}$ *reduced* if  it is minimal and no term of $g_i$ is divisible by $\text{LM}_>(g_j)$, for $i\neq j$.
 Using power series expansions, we may also define reduced standard bases.
-However, while reduced Gröbner bases can always be computed, reduced standard bases may not be computatable (in finitely many steps).
+However, while reduced Gröbner bases can always be computed, reduced standard bases may not be computable (in finitely many steps).

 !!! note
     Given a monomial ordering $>$ on a free $K[x]$-module $F = K[x]^p$ with basis $e_1, \dots, e_p$,